MartinPdeS/OCT_calibration/README.md

 Arguments for processing/calibration.py are:

-* Bullet --dispersion : [1] for normal dispersion, [-1] for anormal
+* --dispersion : [1] for normal dispersion, [-1] for anormal
-* Bullet --input-dir : directory of the input files for calibration
+* --input-dir : directory of the input files for calibration
-* Bullet --output-file : directory for the output .json file containing all the calibration parameters
+* --output-file : directory for the output .json file containing all the calibration parameters